 a) Backups and hardware failures: With cloud storage, you eliminate the need for a great deal of onsite hardware for storage.
 Hardware you don’t have can’t break.

 b) Access during a major disaster: When you select a cloud storage solution, you create redundancy.
 Rather than stored onsite hardware which is vulnerable to any number of events, all of your data is stored on redundant servers, most likely in at least dual locations around a very wide geographic region, such as the territorial United States.
-If there is a hardware failure, natural disaster or other major event, your data remains safe and accessible from an alternate site.
+If there is a hardware failure, natural disaster, or other major events, your data remains safe and accessible from an alternate site.

 c) Cyber-security: Choosing a cloud storage solution most likely increases your data security.
 Huge data server farms have strong physical security, but they also are probably encrypting your data which is a level of protection you probably cannot provide using onsite storage.
 Additionally, cloud storage providers are going to be utilizing the latest and most sophisticated data protections available certainly far beyond what a mid-size firm could create for itself.